Man Singh I

-Mirza Raja Man Singh I (21 December 1550 - 6 July 1614) was the 24th Kachawaha Rajput ruler of the Kingdom of Amber from 1589 to 1614.
+Mirza Raja Man Singh I (21 December 1550 - 6 July 1614) was the 24th Kachawaha ruler of the Kingdom of Amber from 1589 to 1614.
 For the Mughals, he also served as the foremost imperial Subahdar of Bihar Subah from 1587 to 1594, then for Bengal Subah for three terms from 1595 to 1606 and the Subahdar of Kabul Subah from 1585 to 1586.
 He served in the imperial Mughal Army under Emperor Akbar.
 Man Singh fought sixty-seven important battles in Kabul, Balkh, Bukhara, Bengal and Central and Southern India.
 He was well versed in the battle tactics of both the Rajputs as well as the Mughals.
 He is commonly considered to be one of the Navaratnas, or the nine (nava) gems (ratna) of the royal court of Akbar.